recneps2/python-api-weather_analysis/README.md

 __

 Observable trends in the data
-1)	There is clear correlation between max teetered and proximity to the equator - the closer one is to gets to the equator the higher tempters they will experience
+1)	There is clear correlation between max temperature and proximity to the equator - the closer one is to gets to the equator the higher tempters they will experience
 a.
 Northern hemisphere – Temperature v Latitude (WeatherPy/fig5.png)
 b.
 Southern hemisphere – Temperature v Latitude